lpt2007/hassos-addons-testing/kodi-smb/README.md

-# Home Assistant Add-on: Example add-on
+# Kodi with Samba Add-on: kodi-smb add-on

 _Example add-on to use as a blueprint for new add-ons._